In this article

 Please note that lines 3-5 describe the same user - they will be treated the same as:

-You could also format each line to have a user id and just one segment if this format is easiest for you.
+You could also format each line to have a user id and just one cohort if this format is easiest for you.

 All data should be uploaded under a 2p subdirectory in your bucket: